 The next time you hear “but that’s the way we’ve always done it”, ask that person if they’re still driving to the Bend Blockbuster store.

 Am I making the argument that you should go buy 10,000 marbles and explosives?
 No!
 Blowing everything up is almost never a great idea unless, well, you’re Delta House and Dean Wormer has left you with no choice.

 When I present to internal communicators on the topic of new ways to think about solving the very complex problems facing them, I always suggest the following steps:

 - Start with Empathy: What would you want as an employee?
 What brands are really engaging you (outside of Blockbuster)?
 How can you create that experience within your organization?

 - Research: What’s out there?
 Is the solution you’re looking at going to both meet your current communication needs AND grow with you?

 - Business Case: I frequently talk about the value of ROI, especially for internal communicators.
 What’s the potential value to the business?
 ROI is the magic language that will get your idea approved.

 - Pilot: If you don’t have complete buy-in, pilot.
 Make sure you have defined the timeframe and what you will be measuring.

 - Let Success Speak: A business case combined with data from a pilot is the business equivalent of peanut butter and chocolate.
 It doesn’t get any better than that.

-If you’re ready to see omnichannel employee communication, A.I. for internal comms, a better way to send employee email, or just want to talk about the Germans bombing Pearl Harbor, let’s chat.
+If you’re ready to see omnichannel employee communication, a better way to send employee email, or just want to talk about the Germans bombing Pearl Harbor, let’s chat.